CTDC-Lawrence/foodTruckTracker2/README.md

 Technologies used: HTML, CSS, Javasript, Bootstrap, and React

 Ideas for future improvement: Add twitter, instagram, facebook, website links and icons.
 Add user authentication.
-Add Event Calander and map by date and hours of each location
+Add Event Calander and map by date and hours of each location.
+Add Newsletter registration form.

 # User Stories
 User story 1 - As an food enthusiast (foodie), I want to search for the best local food trucks, so that I can find them easily.